cnp3/ebook/principles/reliability.rst

    Alternating bit protocol : Sender FSM

 The initial state of the sender is `Wait for D(0,...)`.
 In this state, the sender waits for a `Data.request`.
 The first data frame that it sends uses sequence number `0`.
-After having sent this frame, the sender waits for an `OK0` acknowledgement.
-A frame is retransmitted upon expiration of the retransmission timer or if an acknowledgement with an incorrect sequence number has been received.
+After having sent this frame, the sender waits for an `OK0` acknowledgment.
+A frame is retransmitted upon expiration of the retransmission timer or if an acknowledgment with an incorrect sequence number has been received.

 The receiver first waits for `D(0,...)`.
 If the frame contains a correct `CRC`, it passes the SDU to its user and sends `OK0`.
 If the frame contains an invalid CRC, it is immediately discarded.
 Then, the receiver waits for `D(1,...)`.
 In this state, it may receive a duplicate `D(0,...)` or a data frame with an invalid CRC.
 In both cases, it returns an `OK0` frame to allow the sender to recover from the possible loss of the previous `OK0` frame.